CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 ## Changelog

 The primary changes made from v1 to v2 are:

+- Add `environment` as a top level property with two children: (1) `resources` matches the usage of `environment_resources` in v1, and (2) `display_outputs` specifies which properties of those resources should be displayed to the student (e.g. only display the username and password for the `primary_user` instead of every gcp_user created by the lab).
+See the [Display Outputs section](#display-outputs) for details.

 - Renaming the `fleet` attribute on the `gcp_project` resource type to `variant`, and allowing for `variant` to be specified on other resource types.

 - Replacing the `dm_template` attribute on the `gcp_project` resource type with a `startup_script` and `cleanup_script`.

 - Allowing `custom_properties` to include a `reference` (rather than `value`) that can be filled in from running resources.

 - Adding an `ssh_key_user` attribute on the `gcp_project` resource type.

+## Concepts

+### Resource References

+TODO: Flesh out

+- Applies to both environment resources and instruction resources.
+- In qwiklabs.yaml only valid when the property type is a reference (e.g. `display_output` and `custom_properties`)
+- [Planned] Can be interpolated into instructions.

 ## `qwiklabs.yaml` Structure